Hrithik-C-A/postal-details-finder-app/README.md

 # Postal Details Finder App

-This is a mini-project built with React and uses the Indian postal code API.
-The app allows users to quickly and easily find postal details by searching through pin code or branch name.
-It also includes a map view feature that redirects users directly to the post office location on Google Maps.
+A web application that allows users to quickly and easily find postal details by searching through pin code or branch name.

+**Features:**

+- Search for postal details by pin code or branch name
-The app is fully mobile-responsive, easy to use and has a clean, user-friendly interface.
-Simply enter your desired search criteria and the app will return a list of results, including the postal code, branch name, address, and contact information.
+- View a list of results, including the postal code, branch name, address, and contact information
+- Click on a result to be redirected to the post office location on Google Maps
+- Fully mobile-responsive
+- Easy to use
+- Clean, user-friendly interface

+**Tech Stack:**

+* Front-end: React, Vite
+* Back-end: Indian Postal Code API
+* Maps: Google Maps

 ## Demo